fumiya95/fumiya95/README.md

-# 👋 Hi there, I'm fumiya nemoto!
+# 👋 Hi there, I'm fumiya!
 I'm a beginner programmer learning Python, Java, and JavaScript.
 Here's what I'm up to:

 - 🌱 Currently learning: Python, Java, JavaScript